zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 ## Technical Reference {#technical-reference}

-The technical purpose of GenAI Commons module is to define a common domain model for generative AI use cases in Mendix applications.
+The technical purpose of the GenAI Commons module is to define a common domain model for generative AI use cases in Mendix applications.
 To help you work with the **GenAI Commons** module, the following sections list the available [entities](#domain-model), [enumerations](#enumerations), and [microflows](#microflows) that you can use in your application.

 ### Domain Model {#domain-model}